Home » Recipes » Sauces + Seasonings » My Mom’s Nuoc Cham Recipe (Vietnamese Dipping Sauce)

 Notes

-Store the dipping sauce in a glass container with a tight fitting lid in the refrigerator for a couple of months.
+• Store the dipping sauce in a glass container with a tight fitting lid in the refrigerator for up to two weeks.
 Glass is ideal because it’s won’t take on the smell of the fish sauce!

 Nutrition